Search

 The section considers only the L3 properties.
 For more details please refer to Arbitrum Nova logoArbitrum Nova

-Regular exit
+Regular messaging

-The user initiates the withdrawal by submitting a regular transaction on this chain.
-When the block containing that transaction is finalized the funds become available for withdrawal on L1.
+The user initiates L2->L1 messages by submitting a regular transaction on this chain.
+When the block containing that transaction is settled, the message becomes available for processing on L1.
 The process of block finalization usually takes several days to complete.
-Finally the user submits an L1 transaction to claim the funds.
-This transaction requires a merkle proof.

 1. Transaction lifecycle - Arbitrum documentation